dhfbk/fadeit-evalita2026/README.md

 ### :rocket: Submission requirements

-Test data to be used for coarse-grained or fine-grained subtasks (`test.tsv` and `test.conll`, respectively) will be made available on **November 3, 2025** and participants can submit their predictions during the evaluation window (i.e., **November 3-17, 2025**).
-Test set results and the overall systems' ranking will be communicated to participants by November 20th, 2025 (see [important dates](#alarm_clock-important-dates)).
+Test data to be used for coarse-grained or fine-grained subtasks (`test.tsv` and `test.conll`, respectively) will be made available on **November 27, 2025** and participants can submit their predictions during the evaluation window (i.e., **November 27 - December 4, 2025**).
+Test set results and the overall systems' ranking will be communicated to participants by December 15, 2025 (see [important dates](#alarm_clock-important-dates)).

 We allow participants to submit **up to 3 runs for each subtask** (i.e., a team participating in all subtasks will be able to submit up to a total of 6 runs, of which up to 3 for each subtask).
 Different runs can reflect e.g., different solutions or different configurations of the same system.